DexterLagan/monitor/README.md

 <pre>
 ./monitor monitor.conf servers.conf monitor.html
 </pre>
+Note that all target servers should have their *authorized-keys* file up to date with the monitoring system's public key.

 <b>How to extend Monitor:</b><br><br>
 To increase the number of commands to run, first increase the default command count in monitor.rkt through the *app-config-section-length* constant, then add a '(get-config-item-or-die app-config "my-new-command-title=")' line to the commands list definition in the Main section.